-Chapter 14.
+Chapter 15.
 Creating a High-Throughput Workflow

 PEAKS provides a simple mechanism to define an easy workflow while creating a new project using the Project Wizard.
-The workflow will be applied on the whole project and the results will be generated at the project level.
+The workflow will be applied to the whole project, and the results will be generated at the project level.
 Refer to Chapter 4, Project Wizard - Create a PEAKS Project, Load Data and Set up a Workflow for details on setting up an easy workflow.

 For convenience, PEAKS also provides another mechanism to define workflows for protein identification, quantification and inChorus search (multi-engine protein ID).
-This workflow can be applied on multiple projects that can perform PEAKS analyses at the fraction level, or sample level or project level.
-This tool is specially helpful for analyses on multiple projects using the same parameters.
+This workflow can be applied to multiple projects that can perform PEAKS analyses at the fraction, sample or project levels.
+This tool is especially helpful for analyses on multiple projects using the same parameters.